Jott2424/PokemonBattleSimulationGenOne/README.md

 5. Scripts to build ML models on all of this data

 # Raw Data
-10 csvs in the "./rawdata" folder, contains everything needed to get simulations up and running
+CSVs in the "./rawdata" folder, contains everything needed to get simulations up and running

-# Instructions To Load Raw Data
+# Load Raw Data
+1. Clone Repo
-1. Deploy Postgres instance
+2. Deploy Postgres instance (config set for localhost and default port 5432)
-2. Create database example - "pokemon_battlesim_g1"
+3. Create database with owner set to postgres (config set for pokemon_battlesim_g1)
-3. Update variables and run LoadRawData.py
+4. Update config variables if necessary and run LoadRawData.py

+# Running Simulations
+By default, this script will populate a silver table called "battles_to_sim" which contains a cross join of all trainers vs all trainers, including themselves.<br><br>Simulations are set to use a seed for reproduceability, and by default it will check if the given simulation has already been run with the seed set in the config file